Dominic Mathias MBACP (registered)

 What can I expect?

-Understandably, it can feel daunting to meet a counsellor for the first time.
-However, you can relax knowing our first session together is simply a gentle opportunity to think about what you want to do in counselling, for us to consider whether or not I am the right counsellor for you and how you are experiencing distress at the moment.
+Understandably, it can feel daunting to meet a therapist for the first time.
+However, you can relax knowing our first session together is simply a gentle opportunity to think about what you want to do in counselling, for us to consider whether or not I am the right therapist for you and what is troubling you lately.
 Either way, there is no obligation and if you're not sure or have any questions, please feel welcome to give me a call or send an email.

 - Subsequent sessions